KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 ---

-### 2. Constant output model of the same word/fragment:
+### 2. Issue: Constant output model of the same word/fragment:
 If the model gets stuck on a response, you need to:
 - increase the `temperature`
 - decrease `top_p`